Chibs5/Repo-1/Debug Notes/NextBus SG/Debug.md

 * Use new map APIs
 * Coook Nshima
 * Drink medicine
 * need to add more code
+* Committing from my phone